PivotPHP/website/_docs/validation.md

 # Validation

-HelixPHP provides a powerful and flexible validation system for validating incoming data.
+PivotPHP provides a powerful and flexible validation system for validating incoming data.
 The validator supports a wide variety of validation rules and allows you to easily validate form data, API requests, and more.

 ## Basic Usage